GBortnik/Hotel-Power-BI-Dashboards/README.md

 # Hotel Revenue
 This is the GitHub repository for storing Hotel Revenue Dashboards created using **Power BI**.
 Project is based on the [Hotel Revenue Dataset](https://www.kaggle.com/datasets/govindkrishnadas/hotel-revenue).
+A static PDF export of the dashboards is available [here](./Hotel%20Revenue%20Dashboards.pdf).
+Please note that the PDF version does not retain interactive features.

 Polish version of the document can be [found here](README-PL.md)/Polską wersję dokumentu można [znaleźć tutaj](README-PL.md).